What does REACT do?

 Do you want to participate in developing and managing REACT's Computer and Education Centre in Magburaka, Sierra Leone?

-This spring REACT will send two interns to Sierra Leone, read more:
+This fall REACT will send two interns to Sierra Leone, read more:

 REACT works to inspire, educate, and enhance access to knowledge in order to broaden the scope of real life opportunities and provide concrete competences for locals through collaboration with and support of local forces in Sierra Leone.